brettwooldridge/HikariCP/README.md

 frameworks.
 When this property is specified, the ``dataSourceClassName`` property and all DataSource-specific properties will be ignored.
 *Default: none*

-:abc:``connectionInitSql``<br/>
-This property sets a SQL statement that will be executed after every new connection creation before adding it to the pool.
-If this SQL is not valid or throws an exception, it will be treated as a connection failure and the standard retry logic will be followed.
-*Default: none*

-:abc: ``connectionCustomizerClassName``<br/>
-This property allows you to specify an implementation of the ``IConnectionCustomizer`` interface.
-The ``customize(Connection)`` method will be invoked on each new connection *before* it is added to the pool.
-*Default: none*

-:negative_squared_cross_mark:``registerMbeans``<br/>
-This property controls whether or not JMX Management Beans ("MBeans") are registered or not.
-*Default: false*

-:white_check_mark:``initializationFailFast``<br/>
-This property controls whether the pool will "fail fast" if the pool cannot be seeded with initial connections successfully.
-This property has no effect if ``minimumIdle`` is 0.
-If you want your application to start *even when* the database is down/unavailable, set this property to ``false``.
-*Default: true*

-:negative_squared_cross_mark:``isolateInternalQueries``<br/>
-This property determines whether HikariCP isolates internal pool queries, such as the connection alive test, in their own transaction.
-Since these are typically read-only queries, it is rarely necessary to encapsulate them in their own transaction.
-This property only applies if ``autoCommit`` is disabled.
-*Default: false*

 ***Missing Knobs***<br/>
 HikariCP has plenty of "knobs" to turn as you can see above, but comparatively less than some other pools.